MicrosoftDocs/azure-docs/articles/defender-for-iot/organizations/how-to-set-up-high-availability.md

 1. Update both the primary and secondary appliances to the new version. <!--do we have an xref to instructions for this?-->

-1. Set up the high availability <!--say again? or from the beginning? or something to indicate repeating the initial setup--> on both the primary and secondary appliances, as described [here](#create-the-primary-and-secondary-pair).
+1. Set up high availability again, on both the primary and secondary appliances.
+For more information, see [Create the primary and secondary pair](#create-the-primary-and-secondary-pair).

 ## Next steps